 Topping vs. Pollarding

-Now that you know the definition of "pollarding," you can distinguish it from "topping," which is another term used in arboriculture.
-The major difference between the two words: Whereas the former is done with design in mind, the latter is done out of expediency.
+Pollarding and topping are sometimes used interchangeably, but they are not the same.
+The major difference between the two words: Whereas pollarding is done with design in mind, topping is done out of expediency.
 More thought and planning goes into pollarding, which is considered an art form, much like topiary.

 Topping means cutting older trees down almost to the top of the trunk.
 Topping trees is sometimes used as a less expensive alternative to their full removal, which can be quite costly in the case of large old trees.
 It is done not with an eye to what is best for the tree, but because the homeowner is in a pinch.
 Topping is not good for trees and should not be done if you care about a tree at all.
 Topping a tree can kill it, though not all trees that have been topped die a quick death.
 Some live on for many years.

 A third arboricultural term you will hear that's related to pollarding and topping is "canopy reduction."
 With canopy reduction, the length of a branch or a number of branches is reduced.
 It should be your first choice for an intervention before you consider topping, since it is the best practice for trimming a tree that has outgrown its space.
 An example of a situation that may call for canopy reduction is when one or more branches on a tree threatening to fall down on utility wires or hang out over a road, posing a safety hazard for automobile drivers.